 Today, he has just completed the first full-length feature for Marza Animation Planet, a Japan-based computer animation studio.
 Paul Wang serves as the studio’s president and the project’s executive producer.
 The director is animation veteran Henry Anderson, with whom Reece collaborated very closely on the script.
 “He has a very clear vision for the film,” says Reece.
 “I simply couldn’t have written the script without Henry’s and Paul’s guidance.
 Paul allowed me to run with his original idea, create a comprehensive outline, and write the screenplay.”

 Reece is unable to offer a synopsis or even a title for Marza’s top-secret project.
-He notes that, with this film, Marza is poised for global success, able to compete amongst the biggest animation projects in the world.
+He notes that, with this film, Marza is poised for global success, able to compete among the biggest animation projects in the world.
 “Fingers are crossed, as always, that all the other stars in the galaxy line up and this script will turn into the first feature for Marza Animation Planet,” he says.

 In the meantime, Reece also expresses his artistic talents as an exhibiting abstract painter and photographer.
 He has more than 13 solo and group shows to his credit, with his work showcased in private and commercial collections around the world.